 I never did get to watch the slides with him, but I always enjoyed seeing what he would take his photos of.
 After he passed, my husband told me about a website his buddy from the Navy ran where the guys could share their stories and photos.
 I checked it out and, to my delight, found dozens of photos he’d taken of the planes and helicopters during his time with the Navy.

-I’ll Love My Family with All My Heart
+Lesson #2: Love Your Family with All Your Heart

 He wasn’t a lovey-dovey type of personality.
 There weren’t a lot of “I love you”s or hugs being thrown around.
 But my father-in-law had an incredible knack for showing love in small ways.